tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 We have observed the PRS-portability problem in practice, we are going to consider some analysis that can be used to provide a solution.
-The following exercises use the 1000 Genomes (1000g) data which contains individuals from 26 different source populations from five super-populations, Europe, East Asia, South Asian, Africa and America.
+The following exercises use the 1000 Genomes (1000G) data which contains individuals from 26 source populations from five super-populations, Europe, East Asia, South Asian, Africa and America.

 Recall from the lecture that the primary drivers of the PRS portability problem are